 A. Source Materials Received from Clients Regarding Clinical Trials

-Source materials may contain the following types of information from individuals:
+Source materials may contain various types of information from individuals.

 The type of data listed below could be from a Patient/Subject, Vendor Employee, Sponsor Employee (Non-signatory or Signatory), Investigator/Principal Investigator, or Committee Member:

 • signature day, month, and year;

 • ID codes (Patient/Subject; Personnel; Randomization/Treatment; Site/Center; Case; Investigator; Company, Manufacturer Control Numbers, Product Lot Numbers, and Government);

 • phone number and fax number with country code;

 • address (street, suite/apartment number, city, state, zip code, and country);

 • study roles;

 • non-academic titles, academic qualifications, and academic titles;